Tsongkhapa’s daily practice (video commentary)

 DU-PUNG MA-LU JOM-DZEY SANG-WEY DAG is equivalent to OM BENZA PANI HUM

-GANG-CHEN KE-PEY TSUG-GYEN TSONGKAPA, all of you is Tsongkhapa
+GANG-CHEN KE-PEY TSUG-GYEN TSONGKHAPA, all of you is Tsongkhapa

 LO-SANG TRAG-PEY SHAB-LA SOL-WA DEB, at your feet Lama Tsongkhapa, I prostrate.